<< Yesterday

 1963 The usually mild-mannered Dodger manager Walter Alston is thrown out of both games of a doubleheader when the Braves sweep a twin bill from Los Angeles for the first and only time in Milwaukee, 7-2 and 13-7.
 To make matters worse, the manager has beer thrown in his face by a hometown fan as he leaves the second game.
 (My thanks to Lee for sharing this entry.
 He attended the game at County Stadium as a ten-year-old. -LP)

 1970 Ignoring Clay Kirby's bid for the Padres' first no-hitter in the 259th game of their existence, skipper Preston Gomez, with his club trailing the Mets, 1-0, in the eighth inning, decides to pinch hit for his starting pitcher.
-Reliever Jack Baldschun fails to keep New York hitless, yielding a leadoff hit to Bud Harrelson, and San Diego eventually loses the Jack Murphy Stadium contest, 3-0.
+Reliever Jack Baldschun fails to keep New York hitless, yielding a leadoff hit to Bud Harrelson in San Diego's eventual 3-0 loss at Jack Murphy Stadium contest.

 (Ed.
-Note: After 8,205 regular-season games and 40 postseason games, the Padres remained the only franchise without a no-hitter until 2021, when Joe Musgrove kept the Rangers hitless on April 9th. - LP)
+Note: After 8,205 regular-season and 40 postseason games, the Padres remained the only franchise without a no-hitter until 2021, when Joe Musgrove kept the Rangers hitless on April 9. - LP)

 1973 Braves slugger Hank Aaron becomes the second major leaguer to hit 700 career home runs when he goes deep off Phillies southpaw Ken Brett in the third inning of the team's 8-4 loss at Atlanta Stadium.
 Bronx Bomber Babe Ruth reached the milestone in 1934, homering off Detroit's Tommy Bridges at Briggs Stadium.

 1975 In the Mets' 6-4 loss to the Astros at Shea Stadium, Joe Torre becomes the first player in National League history to hit into four straight double plays.
-Felix Millan, enjoying a 4-for-4 day, singles in four consecutive at-bats, making the third baseman's dubious mark possible.
+Enjoying a 4-for-4 day singling in four consecutive at-bats, Felix Millan makes the third baseman's dubious mark possible.

 1988 The Red Sox suspend Jim Rice for three days for shoving manager Joe Morgan.
 The Boston outfielder became upset when the skipper pinch-hit for him, using the light-hitting shortstop Spike Owen.

 1988 The Yankees trade Jay Buhner, minor league prospect Rich Balabon, and a player to be named later (Troy Evers) to the Mariners in exchange for 33-year-old Ken Phelps.
-The one-sided deal will be immortalized on Seinfeld by Frank Costanza when George's dad laments the Bronx Bombers' poor judgment, "How could you have traded Buhner for Ken Phelps?"
+Frank Costanza will immortalize The one-sided deal on Seinfeld when George's dad laments the Bronx Bombers' poor judgment: "How could you have traded Buhner for Ken Phelps?"

 1990 In his first major league start, Ben McDonald, the Orioles' top pick in last year's June draft, blanks Chicago on four hits, 2-0.
 The 22-year-old right-hander from Louisiana State, the first American League pitcher to debut with a shutout in 15 years, retires the final 16 White Sox batters he faces after allowing Ron Kittle's fourth-inning single.